Validating Impact: Field Observations from Waterbody Rejuvenation in Madhya Pradesh

 Clear skies and a refreshing cool breeze welcomed us as we landed in Khajuraho for a field visit to remote areas in the Chhatarpur district of Madhya Pradesh.
 Nearly a year has passed since the CoRE Stack team began tracking the impact of waterbody rejuvenation efforts carried out by the A.T.E.
 Chandra Foundation (ATECF) across India, using remotely-sensed satellite imagery and other secondary data sources.
 To date, ATECF has rejuvenated 13,720 waterbodies across 13 states and 100+ districts, improving water access for 33,301 villages and over 4 crore people.
 This three-day visit aimed to validate our methodological choices, indicators, and hypotheses, and to plan the next steps for the Waterbody Impact Monitoring Dashboard being developed by the CoRE Stack team.

 Our itinerary was packed with visits to desilted waterbodies and interactions with farmers who had benefitted from the work, either through applying silt carted to their fields, drawing water for irrigation from rejuvenated waterbodies through pumps or irrigation channels, or engaging in fisheries.
 The desiltation work for waterbodies in this region was facilitated by the Arunoday Sansthan.
+The desilting was facilitated under NITI Aayog’s Aspirational Districts Program with local monitoring and community mobilization support from Arunoday Sansthan.

 Understanding the Local Agricultural Context